noptic/nail-core/about.md

 Usage
 -----
-To create a new build enviroment use the api function [use]:
+To create a new build enviroment use [NailApi.use]:

 ```coffee
 myNail = require('nail-core').use myModule, myOtherModule